Jacqueline-Esbri/School_District_Analysis/README.md

 ## Observation

 After the changes, the Passing Math Percentage did not change significantly.
-However, there was an extreme decrease on the Passing Reading and Math Percentages.
+However, there was an extreme decrease on the Passing Reading and Overall Passing Percentages.
 The ranking for Thomas High School was also lowered as a result from its original second spot.

 ## Summary